Fritsl/LibreChatLocalWebSearchStack/README.md

    ```

 4. **Import into LibreChatConfigurator**
+   - Open the extracted folder and find `search-stack-config.json`
-   - Go to **Configuration → Import Merge JSON** in LibreChatConfigurator
+   - In LibreChatConfigurator: **Configuration → Import Merge JSON**
    - Or use the import function directly under the **Search** section
-   - Select the `search-stack-config.json` file from the extracted ZIP
+   - Select the `search-stack-config.json` file
    - Done!
 Your search settings are auto-configured 🎉

 ### ✨ What You Get